Problem 5: Performance – Former State Problem Captain

 Ryan’s Odyssey began in 1996 as a team member from Delaware Valley in our northeast region.
-As a state problem captain for the past seven years, Ryan is responsible for coordinating and training volunteers.
+As a former state problem captain for several years starting in 2010, Ryan was responsible for coordinating and training volunteers.
 He makes sure problem 5 competitions across the state run smoothly.

 Throughout his time as a team member, Ryan competed in all four divisions from elementary school through college.
 In high school, his team won a Ranatra Fusca award at State Finals.
 Almost as impressive, he met his wife while (procrastinating) at a team meeting!

 Ryan went on to earn a Bachelor of Science in Business Administration at Shippensburg University – a school he attended partly to be on a division IV team with a former team member.
 They earned two world championships.